 The affidavit outlining the case cites text identical to the online article except that it replaces "eBay CEO" with "[Executive 1]".
 Wenig has not been charged with any wrongdoing.

 eBay declined to comment.
 A spokesperson pointed to the company's statement from June 15, 2020, which maintains that the company took prompt action upon learning from law enforcement in August 2019, about the harassment campaign.

-The company said at the time that it looked into whether former CEO David Wenig, who stepped down – or as Bloomberg put it, "was fired," in September 2019, played a role in the alleged cyberstalking.
+The company said at the time that it looked into whether former CEO Devin Wenig, who stepped down – or as Bloomberg put it, "was fired," in September 2019, played a role in the alleged cyberstalking.